(This article was last updated on October 28, 2016)

 - Providing incentives, like tax breaks to small businesses, so that they cover their employees

-Under this law, millions of uninsured people now have access to healthcare options that they may not have been able to obtain in the past.
+Under this law, millions of uninsured people now have access to healthcare options that they may not have had in the past.
 Additionally, the law provides for the protection of patient rights.
 It also ensures that insurers and healthcare providers provide accessible healthcare to those who may have been refused prior to the implementation of the law.
 In subsequent sections, we’ll discuss how these provisions affect you as a citizen.

-Many people attribute healthcare reform to President Obama, thanks in large part to media coverage and widespread misinformation.
-However, the concept of an individual mandate under government-funded healthcare dates back to 1989, with the implementation of a plan by conservative think tank, The Heritage Foundation.
+Many people attribute healthcare reform to President Obama, thanks in large part to media coverage and misinformation.
+However, the concept of an individual mandate under government-funded healthcare dates back to 1989 with the implementation of a plan by conservative think tank The Heritage Foundation.

 In fact, former governor of Massachusetts Mitt Romney initiated a similar idea in his state, called “Romney Care.”
 The current provisions of the ACA were modeled after this law.
 The Affordable Care Act is a result of decades’ worth of debates, bills, forums and discussions from both sides of the congressional aisle.

 The purpose of the Affordable Care Act is to remedy these discrepancies in the American healthcare industry and increase consumer rights and protections.
-Insurers should be forced to offer plans for people with pre-existing conditions and regulate the cost of insurance.
-This allows Obamacare to open up healthcare access to millions of people who otherwise wouldn’t have access.
+Insurers are now required to offer plans for people with pre-existing conditions, and the costs associated with health insurance will now be regulated more closely.
+This allows Obamacare to open healthcare access to millions of people who otherwise wouldn’t have access.
 Even those who already had insurance will benefit from Obamacare.
 Under the healthcare law, insurance now has to cover a lot of basic treatments and situations that your insurance may not have covered before.

-You don’t have to choose a premium Marketplace plan in order to make a difference when it comes to providing health insurance for those in need; any plan helps create more options for more people.
+You don’t have to choose a marketplace plan to make a difference when it comes to providing health insurance for those in need; any plan helps create more options for more people.
 Prior to the ACA, there were approximately 45 million Americans who did not have any kind of health insurance.
-These people included low- to middle-income families, senior citizens and women who had to pay more for basic preventive services.
+These people included low- to middle-income families, senior citizens, and women who had to pay more for basic preventive services.

 Obamacare seeks to provide these people with the coverage they need to prevent common illnesses and conditions.
 The ACA also provides for the standardization of coverage and benefits, as well as the regulation of insurers and healthcare providers.
-If you’re interested in learning the specifics of how Obamacare improves modern healthcare in America, then check out the ACA’s official site.
+If you’re interested in learning the specifics of how Obamacare improves modern healthcare in America, then check out the ACA’s official site or our articles on individual aspects of the law.

 How does Obamacare work in your favor?
 For starters, you have more options for purchasing health insurance.
-You can still obtain healthcare coverage through same options you always could: private companies, your employer, Medicaid or Medicare.
-Now, you can also buy healthcare coverage through your state’s insurance marketplace or through the federal government’s Marketplace.
+You can still obtain healthcare coverage using the same methods you always could: private companies, your employer, Medicaid or Medicare.
+Now, you can also buy healthcare coverage through your state’s insurance marketplace or through the federal government’s marketplace.
 In a later section, we’ll go over these options in detail.

-Under the law, you must obtain health insurance or face a fine imposed by the Internal Revenue Service on your annual tax returns.
-For 2015, the deadline to enroll was March 31.
-In 2016, the deadline to enroll will be January 31.
-If you fail to enroll in a government plan or acquire health insurance through an acceptable source, then you will owe a penalty fee for each month that you did not have healthcare.
+Under the law, you must obtain health insurance or face a fine imposed by the IRS on your annual tax returns.
+For 2017, the open enrollment period for private plans starts on November 1, 2016, and ends on January 31, 2017.
+If you fail to acquire health insurance through an acceptable source during this time, then you may owe a penalty fee for each month that you did not have insurance next year.

 This fee varies and may be waived in certain circumstances by claiming exemption status.
-The fee for noncompliance is sometimes referred to as the “individual mandate” provision of the ACA.
-But it was actually considered a tax by the Supreme Court in its June 2012 ruling and therefore, subject to collection by and interest assessed by the IRS.
+The fee for noncompliance is also referred to as the “individual mandate” provision of the ACA.
+But it was actually considered a tax by the Supreme Court in its June 2012 ruling and therefore, subject to collection by the IRS.
+The IRS can also charge interest on this fee if you don’t pay it.

-In 2015, the individual mandate requires that noncompliant citizens pay a fine equal to two percent of their total adjusted gross income or $325 per uninsured adult and $162.50 per uninsured child, or 2 percent of the family’s taxable income, whichever is greater.
-The fine goes up in 2016 and 2017; in 2016, it will be $695 per uninsured adult and $347.50 per uninsured child, or 2.5 percent of the family’s taxable income, whichever is great.
+In 2016, the individual mandate requires that noncompliant citizens pay a fine equal to 2.5 percent of their total taxable household income, or $695 per uninsured adult and $347.50 per uninsured child, per household, whichever is greater.
+The fine goes up each year based on inflation.
 People who are eligible for an exemption will not have to get health insurance under the ACA.

-Any person who is without health insurance for three months or less is considered exempt from the penalty tax.
+Any person who is without health insurance for three months or less won’t be charged a penalty fee.
 However, they must get a health insurance policy that complies with the law before they reach their fourth month of being uninsured.

 If you did not obtain healthcare this year, then you may be able to offset the cost of the penalty fees.
 To do this, you will need to discuss special enrollment options with a qualified tax adviser or a member of your state’s marketplace administrators.
-Otherwise, open enrollment for a government healthcare plan begins on November 1, 2015, for the following year.
+Otherwise, you’ll have to wait for open enrollment to begin again for the following year.

 There are limitations to the program.
 There will be people who can’t pay the premiums at any price, even if those prices are much lower than those of private insurance companies or employer-provided health plans.
 It’s estimated that approximately 30 million people, or 10 percent of the U.S. population, will not be able to afford any of the insurance options now available.

-However, there is hope if you fall within this category.
+But there’s hope if you fall with in this category.
 The government has put in place several financial assistance options to help offset the cost of mandated insurance.
 More on subsidies and financial assistance can be found in a subsequent section of this article.

-There are several sources for finding simple and straightforward explanations of Obamacare and its impact on the American healthcare industry.
-Sources include: this website, online articles and the official website of the Affordable Care Act.
+There are several sources for finding simple and straightforward explanations of Obamacare and its impact on the American healthcare industry aside from our website, online articles and the official website of the federal marketplace.
 You can also view videos, like the one created by the Kaiser Foundation, which explains the ACA in about seven minutes.
-Despite these efforts, many people remain unaware of the requirements, or even the benefits of the new law.
+Despite these efforts, many people remain unaware of the requirements or even the benefits of the new law.

 The ACA requires every person to be insured for the entire year.
-In 2015, if you wanted your coverage to begin on Jan.
-1, 2015, you must have completed your enrollment by Dec.
-15, 2014.
-For 2016 coverage, you will need to complete your enrollment by December 15, 2015 in order for your policy to begin on January 1, 2016.
+For next year, if you wanted your coverage to begin on January 1, 2017, then you must have completed your enrollment by December 15, 2016.
+The next open enrollment period runs for three months: November 1, 2016, through January 31, 2017.

 One of the biggest concerns about Obamacare came from those who already had insurance.
-Many wondered if they would be able to keep their current plans, as well as their current healthcare providers.
+Many wondered if they would be able to keep their current plans as well as their current healthcare providers.
 In short, you will be able to keep your existing plan for the most part, even if there are some minor changes in how you receive care.
-In this section, we’ll discuss in detail the options for purchasing or obtaining the insurance referenced above.
+In this section, we’ll discuss in detail the options for purchasing or obtaining ACA-compliant insurance.

-People who purchase health insurance from their employers make up approximately 50 percent of the insured population.
-This means that half of all people who are currently covered buy plans from work.
+People who purchase health insurance from their employers make up approximately 44 percent of the insured population.
+This means that nearly half of all people who are currently covered buy plans from work.
 You might think that these people won’t see any real benefit from Obamacare.
-And, if you’re part of this 50 percent population, you may wonder how the ACA affects your healthcare coverage.
+And, if you’re part of this population, you may wonder how the ACA affects your healthcare coverage.

 Rest assured that you should be able to keep your existing policy under the new law, provided that your employer upholds its end of the bargain.
 Here are some changes and information regarding employer-sponsored healthcare coverage: